zenecture/neuroflow/README.md

   def apply(x: Double): Double = x + 0.1
   def derivative(x: Double): Double = 1.0
 }
-// then just drop it into a layer, e.g. Dense(3, c) ...
 ```

-Luckily, the CPU implementation is flexible here.
+Then just drop it into a layer, e.g. `Dense(3, c) `.
+Luckily, the CPU implementation is flexible to run arbitrary code.
 If you need custom activators for GPU, you need to fork NF and do CUDA coding.

 # Training